leighwhite96/personal-portfolio/README.md

 # Personal Portfolio - made with HTML, CSS and Basic JavaScript

 An ongoing project that I will expand on and fill up with relevant information as I progress.
-It is currently a one page template that utilises Bootstrap features such as modals and carousels and nav bars etc. I designed it mobile first and have ensured that the page looks appropriate on smaller screens.
+It is currently a one page template that utilises Bootstrap features such as modals, carousels and nav bars etc. Bootstrap by design is mobile first and I have ensured that the page looks appropriate on smaller screens by using media queries.

 Going forward I will ensure that the website repsonds well to devices larger than a standard laptop screen.